tnichols217/notes/Calc 3/1 - Vectors.md

 All axes and coordinate planes pass through the origin.

 ## Coordinate Planes
-A coordinate plane of two axes consists of all points that can be made
+A coordinate plane of two axes consists of all points that can be made by scaling and adding those two axes.
+The plane does not extend into any other axis, so all components of other axes are 0